Kristian-Tagion/sdk/core/README.md

 tagionwallet -g # Will enter the GUI mode
 ```

 Press `c` to enter interactive mode and create the wallet.
 You will be asked to answer at least 3 security questions and enter a PIN code afterwards.
-With this security questions you can restore your wallet, in case you forgot the PIN code. (not yet implemented, so just type any answer).
+With the security questions you can restore your wallet, in case you forgot the PIN code (not yet implemented, so just type any answer).

 Finally, your directory should look like this: